Our Mission

 NEFFCON-IE is achieving more with our initiatives than ever before.
 We work on many exciting projects to help improve the lives of others, and are very proud of the progress we continue to make.
 Meaningful work and Unforgetable experience.

-5/3/24 – 1st education/reflection series talk – The Place of the People in Church & Society; conducted in hybrid format at Our Lady of Perpetual Help parish (Riverside) Fr.
-Ben Alforque was presenter.
-27 people in attendance.
+5/3/24 – 1st education/reflection series talk – The Place of the People in Church & Society; conducted in hybrid format at OLPH.
+Fr.
+Ben Alforque, MSC, was the presenter; 27 people were in attendance.

-6/2/24 – participated/became a co-sponsor at the Fiesta Kalayaan (Philippine Independence Day) celebration in Palm Desert.
+6/2/24 – participated/became a co-sponsor at the Fiesta Kalayaan (Philippine Independence Day) organized by National Alliance of Filipino Americans in Palm Desert.

-10/12/24 – co-sponsored forum – A Biblical and Theological Perspective on Conscience Formation for the Common Good with the Office of Advocacy and Office of the Asian Pacific Ministry of the Diocese of San Bernardino.
-Conducted in hybrid format at OurLady of Perpetual Help parish (Riverside); 30 people in attendance.
+10/12/24 – co-sponsored forum – A Biblical and Theological Perspective on Conscience Formation for the Common Good with Office of Advocacy and Office of the Asian

 10/26/24 – commemorated Fr.
-Ben Alforque’s 45th Sacerdotal Anniversary at Riverside Convention Center to: promote the work/services of the Missionaries of the Sacred Heart (MSC), and the devotion to the Sacred Heart; bring together the many friends of Fr.
-Ben and the MSC’s from all walks of life, faith and cultures to celebrate his milestone in the priesthood; and joyfully introduce NEFFCON-IE and its cause of human rights, justice, peace and integrity of creation and the Philippine American Intercultural School – Inland Empire (PAIS-IE), a project of NEFFCON-IE, with Fr.
+Benjamin E. Alforque, MSC’s 45th Sacerdotal Anniversary at Riverside Convention Center to: promote the work/services of the Missionaries of the Sacred Heart (MSC), and the devotion to the Sacred Heart; bring together the many friends of Fr.
+Ben and the MSCs from all walks of life, faith, and cultures to celebrate his milestone in the priesthood; and joyfully introduce NEFFCON-IE and its cause of human rights, justice, peace, and integrity of creation and the Philippine American Intercultural School-Inland Empire (PAIS-IE), a project of NEFFCON-IE, with Fr.
 Ben as Education Coordinator.
 Raised over $40K in net proceeds to financially assist the MSC, including the San Luis Lumad Community High School and the many projects of NEFFCON-IE on justice, peace, human rights, and integrity of creation.

-.1/18-23 – 3/14/23 – participated with the Brown & Black Redistricting Alliance in reviewing Ward Map for Riverside; was a signatory to the draft Map Ward for the City of Riverside.
+1/18/23 to 3/14/23 – participated with the Inland Equity Partnership’s Brown & Black Redistricting Alliance in reviewing Ward Map for Riverside; was a signatory to the draft Map Ward for the City of Riverside.

 1/27/23 – partnered with Pasion Performance Group in hosting Pacific Body Temple’s An Oceania Dance Meditation Open Dance Workshop to raise funds for the clean water project for Siargao Island, Mindanao, Philippines.